zhpinkman/armed-bandit/results/part2/README.md

 |:--:|
 |*The value Function suggested by prospect theory*|

 Having this model in mind, we have designed a one akin to the mentioned value function.
 Our model uses `lambda value of 5` for avoiding punishments. `Alpha and beta values of 0.88 and 1.5`, respectively, were used to incorporate a non-linearity to our subjective value. `The monetary value of 8.5` was set based on our experiments using different set of monetary values.
 This value somehow shows the degree to which we care to spend less money and save. `The delay border of 10` illustrate the point further that we would miss the class. `The epsilon value of 0.5 `was initially set and gradually decreases as we go through more sample data.
 This hyper-parameter was used in the epsilon greedy policy which was one of our chosen policies.
-By reducing the amount of epsilon with time we switch from a exploration mode of using actions to a greedy exploitation of using the best actions. __Another point in our model is usage of the hyper-parameter c which penelizes the agent for missing the class more and more as the time passes.__
+By reducing the amount of epsilon with time we switch from a exploration mode of using actions to a greedy exploitation of using the best actions. __Another point in our model is usage of the hyper-parameter c which penelizes the agent for missing the class more and more as the time passes exponentially.__

 ---